 The first song off of the new Holly Golightly record.

-Randy Newman, Steve Martin, Martin Short, et al
+Randy Newman, Steve Martin, Martin Short, et al "My Little Buttercup"

 Bob Dylan "Don't Think Twice It's Alright"